 Aestimatio (new series) focuses on the history of science from antiquity to the early modern period.
 This chronological span is complemented by a geo-cultural one that takes into account cultures in Eurasia and Africa, recognizing that the spread of the traditions of knowledge and of ideas is a unifying characteristic of the chronological and geo-cultural scope of science in the Old World before the modern era.

-Use the buttons above to see the open access volumes, to subscribe (volume 3+), or to obtain printed copy.
+Use the buttons above to see the open access volumes.

 Contributors to Aestimatio retain copyright for their work.
 All authors of work to be published in Aestimatio are required to grant a limited exclusive license for publication to the IRCPS, in which they agree not to publish their submissions elsewhere in the same form, in any language, without the consent of the IRCPS and without acknowledgment of the work’s original publication in Aestimatio, for a period of one year after the date of its original publication.

-There are no processing or publication fees charged by Iter Press or to authors whose work appears in Aestimatio.
+There are no processing or publication fees charged by the IRCPS to authors whose work appears in Aestimatio.
 The only fees will be those charged directly to the author by others in securing permissions.